omnigroup/OmniGroup/README.markdown

 Building
 --------

+- Edit `Configurations/Omni-Global-Settings.xcconfig` and set `OMNI_DEVELOPMENT_TEAM` to your team ID.

-The Workspaces directory contains a couple sample workspace that can be built from Xcode.
+- The Workspaces directory contains a workspace with a few targets, and `Frameworks/OmniUI/iPad/Examples/TextEditor/TextEditor.xcodeproj` has a sample app.

 Enjoy!